 Vitamin B12 is a source of cobalt, a well-known regulator of metabolic processes.
 B6 is also responsible for this.

-Ascorbic acid is a source of antioxidants that fight early aging.
+Ascorbic acid is a source of antioxidants that resist early aging.

-Each type of cheese is filled with vitamins and minerals, so you shouldn't deny yourself this delicacy.
-Depending on the variety, different valuable substances can be obtained.
+Each type of cheese is filled with vitamins and minerals, so you shouldn’t deny yourself this delicacy.
+Depending on the variety, you can get different valuable substances.

-There is a large selection of such cheese - City, Dutch, Amber and so on.
-Depending on this, its nutritional and energy value differs.
-The average amount of fat per 100 grams is 45g.
-But with moderate consumption, such a product will not entail the formation of excess body fat.
+There is a large selection of such cheese - City, Dutch, Yantar and so on.
+Depending on this, its nutritional and energy value.
+The average amount of fat in 100 grams is 45g.
+But with moderate consumption, such a product will not cause formation excess fat in organism.

 norm of minerals, vitamins, calories rich in vitamins and minerals such as: vitamin A - 100%, beta-carotene - 100%, vitamin B1 - 100%, vitamin B2 - 100%, choline - 100%, vitamin B5 - 100%, vitamin B6 - 100%, vitamin B9 - 100%, vitamin B12 - 100%, vitamin C - 100%, vitamin D - 100%, vitamin E - 100%, vitamin H - 100%, vitamin K - 100%, vitamin PP - 100%, potassium - 100%, calcium - 100%, silicon - 100%, magnesium - 100%, phosphorus - 100%, chlorine - 100%, iron - 100%, iodine - 100%, cobalt - 100%, manganese - 100%, copper - 100%, molybdenum - 100%, selenium - 100%, fluorine - 100%, chromium - 100%, zinc - 100%